aws-samples/aws-security-hub-workshop/docs/00-environment-setup.md

 To configure the workshop you will need to deploy the master workshop template.

-!!! info "Before you deploy the CloudFormation template feel free to view it <a href="https://github.com/aws-samples/aws-security-hub-workshop/blob/master/templates/sechub-workshop-setup-template.json" target="_blank">here</a href>."
+!!! info "Before you deploy the CloudFormation template feel free to view it <a href="https://github.com/aws-samples/aws-security-hub-workshop/blob/master/templates/sechub-workshop-setup-template.json" target="_blank" rel="noopener noreferrer">here</a href>."

 Region| Deploy
 ------|-----